Finite-time stability for differential inclusions with applications to neural networks: Introduction

 where $V(t,x)$ is a Lyapunov function and $D_{\uparrow} V$ denotes its contingent epiderivative.
 Strong finite-time stability is obtained under the assumption

 where $D_{\downarrow} V$ denotes the contingent hypoderivative (the definition and properties of nonsmooth analysis tools used in the paper can be find in \cite{AF} and \cite{FPR}).
 We assume that the function $c(\cdot)$ is locally integrable and $\int_{t_0}^\infty c(t)dt>0$ for every $t_0 \geq 0$, the function $g(\cdot)$ is increasing, $g(0)=0$ and $\int_0^b \frac{1}{g(v)}dv<\infty$ for $b>0$.
 To obtain a global stability result we assume that the function $V$ is radially unbounded.
 To obtain local stability we merely need that $V$ is positively definite.
-When we consider weak stability, we assume that the function $V(t,x)$ is epigraphically absolutely continuous in time and continuous in $x$.
-This assumption is prompted by our method of proof that bases on a viability theorem for differential inclusions.
+When we consider weak stability, we assume that the function $V(t,x)$ is epigraphically absolutely continuous in time and continuous in $(t,x)$.
+This assumption is prompted by our method of proof that bases on Theorem 4.4 in \cite{FP} that has been obtained as a corollary of a viability theorem.
 This regularity assumption on $V$ is weaker then the assumption on $V$ that we need to obtain strong stability.
 To receive strong stability we assume that $V$ is locally Lipschitz continuous.

 We apply the obtained finite-time stability criteria to show finite-time stability for a class of Hopfield neural networks with discontinuous activation functions.

 The problem of finite-time stability of differential inclusions has been considered in the strong framework for autonomous differential inclusions in \cite{MPa}.
 In \cite{BB} the problem of finite-time stability has been considered for autonomous and continuous differential equation.
 In \cite{MP} sufficient conditions of finite-time stability has been obtained for nonautonomous differential equation.